AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 that they derived it from the Greek Scriptures, while endless punishment was first taught by Africans and Latins, who derived it from a foreign tongue of which the great teacher of it confessed he was ignorant (See
-\"**Augustine**\" later on).
+\"Augustine\" later on).
 Let the reader give to these considerations their full and proper weight, and it will be impossible to believe that the fathers regarded the impenitent as consigned at death to hopeless and endless woe.

-Note.--- After giving the emphatic language of **Clement** and **Origen** and other ancient Christians declarative of universal holiness, Dr. **Bigg**, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^153]
+Note.--- After giving the emphatic language of Clement and Origen and other ancient Christians declarative of universal holiness, Dr.
-\"Neither Clement nor Origen is, properly speaking, a Universalist.
+**Bigg**, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^153] \"Neither Clement nor Origen is, properly speaking, a Universalist.
 Nor is Universalism the logical result of their principles.\" The reasons he gives are two: (1) They believed in the freedom of the will; and (2) they did not deny the eternity of punishment, because the soul that has sinned beyond a certain point can never become what it might have been!